Wildlife - Deer - FAQs

 No. State Law 50-11-1910 prohibits the sale of the following deer parts in SC; any live deer, venison of any deer except as provided in 50-11-1920, any white-tailed deer gamets (egg and sperm) and antler velvet, or any white-tailed deer antlers attached to the pedicel.
 Section 50-11-1920 allows permitted restaurants to sell exotic farm raised venison as a menu item.

-Apply online Applications available: Alligator - May 1; Deer - July 1; Waterfowl, Coastal Bear and Quail – Mid September; and Turkey – Mid February.
+Apply online Applications available: Alligator - May 1; Deer - July 1; Waterfowl and Quail – September 1; and Turkey – February 1.